3 Palestinians killed in Israeli raid in occupied West Bank; US slams latest settlement expansion | Law-Order

 Three Palestinians were killed in an Israeli army raid in a West Bank refugee camp early on Monday, Palestinian health officials said, while the Biden administration sharply condemned Israel's latest act of settlement expansion.

-According to the Palestinian Health Ministry, the three men were killed during a raid in Balata, a refugee camp near the city of Nablus.
+The Palestinian Health Ministry said the three men were killed during a raid in Balata, a refugee camp near the city of Nablus.
 Six people were wounded, including one who was in critical condition, the ministry said.

 The army later confirmed soldiers had raided Balata; it said troops came under fire and killed three Palestinians.
-Israel has stepped up raids in response to a spate of Palestinian attacks and said Monday's operations netted weapons and an explosives manufacturing operation in a home, which it detonated.
+Three others were arrested there, the army said.
+Israel has stepped up raids over the past year in response to a spate of Palestinian attacks and said Monday's operations netted weapons and an explosives manufacturing operation in a home, which it detonated.

 Meanwhile, the Biden administration issued a sharply worded statement on Sunday criticising Israel for moving to reestablish settlers at the formerly evacuated outpost of Homesh in northern West Bank.